simeonpashley/simeonpashley.github.io/_posts/2010-06-09-why-you-should-minimum-viable-product.md

 ### Social Media – connect outside the game

-Connecting with your audience via **social media warrants an article in itself** but I’ll cover some basics here.
+Connecting with your audience via **social media warrants an article in itself** but I'll cover some basics here.

-The old style way of interacting with “consumers” was to wait for them to discover some forums you had lurking around somewhere, on a discretely hosted web-site hoping they stumbled across them.
+The old style way of interacting with "consumers" was to wait for them to discover some forums you had lurking around somewhere, on a discretely hosted web-site hoping they stumbled across them.
 Such forums still have a valuable role and can gain some feedback that you really need to know.
-A certain amount of “know how” is required to use the forums and they typically contain dedicated gamers used to giving feedback in this area.
+A certain amount of "know how" is required to use the forums and they typically contain dedicated gamers used to giving feedback in this area.